Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Wilderness Mystique: Answering Silence

 When others seek your advice on wilderness matters, they often arrive at the correct conclusion despite (or perhaps because of) the silence with which you respond.
-Friendly creatures within 5 feet of you have Advantage on Nature or Survival check while within 5 feet of you.
+Friendly creatures within 5 feet of you have Advantage on Nature checks while within 5 feet of you.

 Extra Attack